Generic Name: ciprofloxacin (SIP-roe-FLOX-a-sin)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Cipro I.V.:

-Cipro I.V. is usually handled and stored by a health care provider.
-If you are using Cipro I.V. at home, store Cipro I.V. as directed by your pharmacist or health care provider.
-Keep Cipro I.V. out of the reach of children and away from pets.
+Cipro I.V. is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about Cipro I.V., please talk with your doctor, pharmacist, or other health care provider.